pyxem/orix/doc/reference.rst

 .. caution::

-    orix is in an alpha stage, so there will be breaking changes with each release.
+    orix is in an alpha stage, so there may be breaking changes with each release.

 .. module:: orix